PENHCHET/scala-search-engine/README.md

-# scala-search-engine
+# Scala-Search-Engine
-Toy Search Engine written in Scala with Akka and Cassandra
+Toy Search Engine written in Scala with Akka and Cassandra.

+#Overview